Creedon PLLC Employee Manual & Policy Guidelines

 • Abuse of any leave policy.

 • Falsification of an application for employment or documents submitted in connection with an application for employment.
-Falsification of the Firm’s business records, including but not limited to time sheet records, TO, expense reports, and requests for reimbursement.
+Falsification of the Firm’s business records, including but not limited to time sheet records, time off records, expense reports, and requests for reimbursement.

 The Firm strives to maintain an optimal work environment that employees feel good about.
 If there is anything in this Employee Handbook that you want clarification on, or have a concern about, you are welcomed and encouraged to discuss it with a Managing Attorney, or the Firm Administrator.